hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

     keep rejoin ["<" (op/1) (xml-attrs op) (xml-tail op)]]]]
 ```

 everything works fine if i remove the recursive call to `to-xml end` in `xml-tail` except i don't get  any child elements... but with that call, previously-working references to `op/1` and such suddenly break.
 I know op isn't exactly a variable, and the `to-xml` variable doesn't exactly have a "scope"... but I don't know how to fix this.
-What am I missing? í ½í¸ƒ
+What am I missing? ğŸ˜ƒ

 [0:27:01](#1675211221204srsGz:gitter.im) <tangentstorm (tangentstorm)>:
 * okay, i'm trying to generate some xml: